If you are unsure on how to proceed check the Docs.

 Options: -V, --version output the version number --config <config.yaml> The custom config.yaml file path --db <db.sqlite> The custom db.sqlite file path --live Show a live dashboard with stats --update-historical-stats Update all historical stats --no-colors Do not use colors in the cli output -h, --help output usage information

-Some config examples can be found in the wiki
+A config example can be found here

 I personally use pm2 to manage my nodejs based apps.
 An example ecosystem.config.js has been included.
 Just